 Areas of Interest

 Middle English literature, temporality, cognition, memory, spatial perception, history of science, pilgrimage, ecocriticism

 M.A., Purdue University, 2015

 B.A., Purdue University, 2014

 Logan’s research tracks and explores the ways in which medieval texts theorize and complicate spatial and temporal experience.
-In pursuit of this, he considers medieval understandings of memory, theories of time and eternity, and representations of placemaking as they appear in thirteenth and fourteenth-century medieval literature.
-His most recent project explores ways in which the thirteenth-century Acallam na Senórach resists Anglo-Norman colonial impulses by manifesting for the reader experiences of temporal distention.
-He is also examining Newberry Case MS 32, a fifteenth-century roll depicting the Stations of Rome, in order to better understand how spatial representation enables practices of mental pilgrimage.
-Find him on Twitter @lpquigley, where he won’t stop tweeting about The Lord of the Rings.
+In pursuit of this, he considers medieval understandings of memory, theories of time and eternity, and representations of placemaking as they appear in late medieval literature.
+His most recent project brings Newberry MS 32, a fifteenth-century roll containing The Stations of Rome, into conversation with Deleuzean theories of temporality and becoming in order to better understand how material encounters shape literary experiences of temporality.

 Recent Scholarly Activity